Social Studies

 Frequency | 2 Days per Week |

 Description | We will study American History from the Native Americans to the present day.
-Students will be expected to keep up with textbook readings and take notes in class.
-There will be tests, a midterm, and a final exam.
-Two projects will be assigned, one per semester, with students choosing from a list of options. |
+This course helps students see the past through the corrective lens of a biblical worldview, giving special attention to the rise and growth of secularism.
+Students will be expected to keep up with textbook readings and homework.
+There will be quizzes, tests, 2 projects will be assigned, one per semester, with students choosing from a list of options. |

-Title | Government |
+Title | US and Virginia Government |

 ---|---|